Where do I find help regarding LGBTQ situations in my home?

 How much does it cost to schedule a site review?

-There is an initial application fee of $500 along with the current annual rate of $300 for each recovery residence/address having 16 or less beds.
-After the initial inspection has taken place, a $100 fee will be incurred for each inspection required of the recovery residence other than the annual inspection.
-You can refer to the last page of your application for this question as well.
+There is an initial application fee of $500 along with the current annual rate of $500 for each recovery residence/address having 16 or less beds, and $20 per bed over 16 within any one residence.
+After the initial inspection has taken place, a $100 fee will be incurred for each additional inspection required of a recovery residence.

 How long will the site review take at each house?